Nick Begich Sr.: Disappearance

-On October 16, 1972, he and House Majority Leader Hale Boggs, of Louisiana, were two of the four men on board a twin engine Cessna 310 when the airplane disappeared during a flight from Anchorage to Juneau.
+On October 16, 1972, Begich and House Majority Leader Hale Boggs (D-Louisiana), were two of the four men on board a twin-engine Cessna 310 when the airplane disappeared during a flight from Anchorage to Juneau.
 Also on board were Begich's aide, Russell Brown, and the pilot, Don Jonz.
 The four were heading to a campaign fundraiser for Begich.

 In an enormous search effort, search and rescue aircraft of the United States Coast Guard, Navy, Army, Air Force, Civil Air Patrol and civilians were deployed to look for the four men and the missing Cessna 310.
-On November 24, 1972, after proceeding for 39 days, the air search was suspended.
-Neither the airplane nor any of its four occupants were ever found.
-All were declared dead on December 29, 1972.
+After proceeding for 39 days, the air search was suspended on November 24, 1972.
+Neither the airplane nor any of its four occupants was ever found.
+The four men were all officially declared dead on December 29, 1972.

-The Cessna was required to carry an emergency locator transmitter (ELT) per Alaska state statutes section 02.35.115, Downed Aircraft Transmitting Devices, which took effect on September 6, 1972, five weeks before the plane disappeared.
-The Alaska statute made reference to Federal Aviation Regulation 91.52, published on September 21, 1971, which mandated ELTs in aircraft such as this, but had an effective date of December 30, 1973, for existing aircraft.
+The Cessna was required to carry an emergency locator transmitter (ELT) per Alaska state statute section 02.35.115, Downed Aircraft Transmitting Device.
+This took effect on September 6, 1972, five weeks before the plane disappeared.
+The Alaska statute made reference to Federal Aviation Regulation 91.52, published on September 21, 1971, which mandated ELTs in aircraft such as this.
+It had an effective date of December 30, 1973, for existing aircraft.

 No ELT signal determined to be from the plane was heard during the search.
 In its report on the incident, the National Transportation Safety Board (NTSB) stated that the pilot's portable ELT, permissible in lieu of a fixed ELT on the plane, was found in an aircraft at Fairbanks, Alaska.
-The report also notes that a witness saw an unidentified object in the pilot's briefcase that resembled, except for color, the portable ELT.
+The report also notes that a witness saw an unidentified object in the pilot's briefcase that, except for color, resembled the portable ELT.
 The NTSB concluded that neither the pilot nor aircraft had an ELT.

+Legacy

-In 1972, the tallest building in Whittier, Alaska, was renamed to Begich Towers in memory of Nick Begich.
-Begich Peak which is three miles north of the Begich, Boggs Visitor Center at Portage Lake was also named after him.
+In 1972, the tallest building in Whittier, Alaska, was renamed as Begich Towers in memory of Congressman Nick Begich.
+Begich Peak, which is three miles north of the Begich, Boggs Visitor Center at Portage Lake, was also named after him.

-In November 2015, a Seattle Weekly story detailed the work of journalist Jonathan Walczak, who since 2012 has investigated the plane crash and subsequent events in an effort to determine the fate of the flight that carried Begich and Boggs.
+In November 2015, a Seattle Weekly story detailed the work of journalist Jonathan Walczak.
+Since 2012 he has investigated the plane crash and subsequent events in an effort to determine the fate of the flight that carried Begich and Boggs.

 Walczak created a podcast about Begich's disappearance, which was released by iHeartMedia in the summer of 2020.
-The podcast, called Missing in Alaska, explored the conspiratorial ideas that FBI Director J. Edgar Hoover or Detroit mobsters operating in Tucson had assassinated Hale Boggs.
+The podcast, called Missing in Alaska, explored such conspiracy theories as that FBI Director J. Edgar Hoover or Detroit mobsters operating in Tucson had arranged for Hale Boggs to be assassinated.

 Electoral history

 Personal life

+In 1956, Begich married Margaret Jean Jendro, nicknamed Pegge.
+They had six children together: Nick Jr., Mark, Nichelle, Tom, Stephanie, and Paul.

+Begich's widow, Pegge, married again, to Jerry Max Pasley.
+Their marriage did not last long.
+She ran against the incumbent Don Young for the US House of Representatives seat in 1984 and 1986 but was unable to defeat him.